Electronic interaction $U_{pp}$ on oxygen $p$ orbitals in oxides: Role of correlated orbitals on the example of UO$_2$ and TiO$_2$: Role of and in UO

-In order to investigate this behavior, we report on the graph (c) of Fig.\ref{fig:UO2-GGA+Uffpp}, the density of states without self-consistency.
-This is similar to apply only once the DFT+\Uff{}+\Upp{} potential to the DFT+\Uff{} density and then diagonalize the Hamiltonian without recomputing the density.
-The only difference between the graph (b) and the graph (c) in Fig.\ref{fig:UO2-GGA+Uffpp} is the density and thus the number of electrons that appears in the DFT+$U$ potential: In graph (b) the number of $p$ electrons used to compute the Hamiltonian is the fully converged DFT+\Uff{}+\Upp{} number of electrons, whereas in graph (c), it is the DFT+\Uff{} number of electrons.
-In this case, we observe that the shift of the $p$-like band is much larger.
+In order to investigate this behavior, we report Fig.~\ref{fig:UO2-GGA+Uffpp}(c) the density of states without self-consistency.
+This is similar to applying only once the DFT+\Uff{}+\Upp{} potential to the DFT+\Uff{} density and then diagonalizing the Hamiltonian without recomputing the density.
+The only difference between Figs.~\ref{fig:UO2-GGA+Uffpp}(b) and \ref{fig:UO2-GGA+Uffpp}(c) is the electronic density which appears in the Hamiltonian.
+It thus impacts the number of electrons that appears in the DFT+$U$ potential: In Fig.~\ref{fig:UO2-GGA+Uffpp}(b) the number of $p$ electrons used to compute the Hamiltonian is the fully converged DFT+\Uff{}+\Upp{} number of electrons, whereas in Fig.~\ref{fig:UO2-GGA+Uffpp}(c), it is the DFT+\Uff{} number of electrons.
+In this last case, we observe that the shift of the $p$-like band is much larger.
+In the Supplemental Material~\cite{Supp}, we propose a tentative explanation based on the change in occupations of $p$ orbitals (Supplemental Material, Sec.
+S6).